Code-Institute-Submissions/weightbearer/README.md

 ## UX

 I've created a website which centralises resources that would otherwise be spread across a number of social media websites.
 The band currently uses Bandcamp for hosting and selling music, Spotify and YouTube for streaming and Facebook for publicity and events.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
-- As a user type, I want to perform an action, so that I can achieve a goal.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
+I've retained full links to these pages but included the ability to listen and download music direct from the website.

+### User Stories

+- LISTEN: Users who want to listen to the band's music can either listen using the mp3s on the Music page or re-direct to Spotify, Bandcamp or YouTube.

+- PURCHASE: Users who wish to purchase band merchandise can visit the Shop page.
+This page is a dummy until I have completed the Javascript module.

+- CONTACT: Users who need to contact the band can complete the form contact form and specify their request.

 A wireframe for this project is included in the repository, with desktop, tablet and mobile versions in both .bmpr and .pdf formats.